-(1) From riparian moorings and shoreline rights of ways, a distance sufficient to allow ingress and egress and to prevent interference with the exercise of private and public rights.

-(2) Fifty (50) feet from all residential or commercial docks, piers, floats and public launching ramps.

-(3) Public mooring areas shall be setback from Federal Navigation projects at least three times the U.S. Army Corps of Engineers authorized project depth from federal navigational projects.

-(4) All moorings shall be prohibited in Federal Navigation Projects.

-(5) All new and significantly expanded mooring areas shall be sited to ensure that tides and currents aid in flushing the mooring area.

-(6) All new and significantly expanded mooring areas shall be sited to avoid adverse effects on water quality

-(7) Mooring areas shall be sited so as to not substantially interfere with designated shellfish management areas, traditional fishing grounds, public recreational areas and conservation areas.

-(8) Mooring areas shall be sited so as to not significantly affect finfish and or shellfish resources, wetlands, submerged aquatic vegetation and aquatic habitat.

-(9) No less than one pumpout shall be in operating condition on the west side of the island at any time.
-Mooring and marina areas shall be adequately serviced with the number of pumpout facilities as stipulated in the Harbor Management Plan.
-Any long-term reduction in pump out facilities (i.e. greater than 6 months) shall require an amendment to the Harbor Management Plan.

-(10) The Army Corps of Engineers (ACOE) "open to all" policy supersedes any Town or State regulation, policy, ordinance, or statute.

-(11) All moorings and boats shall be located within the mooring areas, except for riparian moorings.
-(See Appendix A-5.)

-4. Federal Exclusion Zone

-In August 2008, the Town became aware that by Federal regulation (33 CFR §334.80, originally dated March 13, 1968), the US Navy has established an exclusion zone within which all activities such as anchoring and fishing are prohibited.
+- (1) From riparian moorings and shoreline rights of ways, a distance sufficient to allow ingress and egress and to prevent interference with the exercise of private and public rights. - (2) Fifty (50) feet from all residential or commercial docks, piers, floats and public launching ramps. - (3) Public mooring areas shall be setback from Federal Navigation projects at least three times the U.S. Army Corps of Engineers authorized project depth from federal navigational projects. - (4) All moorings shall be prohibited in Federal Navigation Projects. - (5) All new and significantly expanded mooring areas shall be sited to ensure that tides and currents aid in flushing the mooring area. - (6) All new and significantly expanded mooring areas shall be sited to avoid adverse effects on water quality - (7) Mooring areas shall be sited so as to not substantially interfere with designated shellfish management areas, traditional fishing grounds, public recreational areas and conservation areas. - (8) Mooring areas shall be sited so as to not significantly affect finfish and or shellfish resources, wetlands, submerged aquatic vegetation and aquatic habitat. - (9) Moorings areas shall be adequately serviced and pump out stations shall be accessible and operationally maintained - (10) The Army Corps of Engineers (ACOE) "open to all" policy supersedes any Town or State regulation, policy, ordinance, or statute. - (11) All moorings and boats shall be located within the mooring areas, except for riparian moorings, and moorings permitted through a Right-of-way (ROW), where no more than four (4) moorings are permitted via each ROW. - 4.
+Federal Exclusion Zone within which all activities such as anchoring and fishing are prohibited.
 This exclusion zone includes a portion of the coastal waters of the northeast Jamestown shoreline, including the Park Dock area mentioned above.
 Historically, Jamestown has permitted not only these activities but also mooring in this zone, and there are also a number of docks attached to riparian properties in this zone.
 Navy representatives have assured Jamestown representatives that the existing uses may continue.

+In August 2008, the Town became aware that by Federal regulation (33 CFR §334.80, originally dated March 13, 1968), the US Navy has established an exclusion zone